 - Prevent illnesses

-Vaccines and vitamins are examples of medicines that prevent illnesses.
-The spread of several infectious diseases can be prevented by vaccines, and the sufficient intake of vitamin D, for example, prevents osteoporosis.
+Vaccines are examples of medicines that prevent illnesses.
+The spread of several infectious diseases can be prevented by vaccines.
+In addition, sufficient intake of vitamins can prevent diseases, for example sufficient intake of vitamin D prevents osteoporosis.

 Are medicines safe?

 Only medicines the quality, efficacy, and safety of which have been tested are sold in Finland.
 Marketing authorisations for medicines are granted by the Finnish Medicines Agency Fimea.
 In order to prove the efficacy and safety of a medicine, the pharmaceutical company has usually conducted years of testing on the medicine.

 Effective medical treatment can, however, always also have adverse effects.
 You should always determine the correct use of your medicine in order to ensure its benefits and prevent any harmful effects.

 Why are there so many different kinds of medicine?

 There are some 10 000 medicinal products intended for human use had been granted a marketing authorisation in Finland.
 Over 9 000 of these are prescription-only, and around 500 are over-the-counter medicines available in pharmacies with no prescription required.
 The marketing authorisation of around 200 over-the-counter medicines is approved in the form that large package sizes are prescription-only, but small package sizes are available for self-medication without prescription.
 Different medicinal substances are required in the treatment of different illnesses.

 There may also be several possible alternatives to the treatment of the same illness, with the medication chosen according to individual needs.
 There are medicinal substances with many different modes of action for the treatment of epilepsy, for example.
 Many different strengths of the medicine are needed.
 The effects of medicines are individual, and it must be possible to adjust the dosage individually for each person.
 Different strengths are used for children, for example, than for adults.